MKRhere/craft/craft/README.md

 ### `2)` Play style

-- `a)` This server was started on easy difficulty, and encourages building and exploring.
+- `a)` This server is on normal difficulty, and encourages building and exploring.

 - `b)` While not a strict requirement, it's suggested to follow the server theme and build medieval style buildings, castles, and so on.
 I appreciate if you follow biome and server theme.